John Unicomb: Career

-He had successes in elocution and recitation competitions in the eisteddfods which in the first half of the 20th-century were a vital aspect of Australian performing arts.

-He embarked on an Arts course at Sydney University but abandoned studies for a career in radio drama, at that time a flourishing field in both ABC and commercial networks.
+Unicomb began acting as a child with ABC Radio's Children's Session in 1936.

-He played Terry O'Riordan in Chauvel's film Sons of Matthew, becoming great friends with John Ewart, whom he knew from the days of working on the ABC Children's Session.
+Unicomb played Terry O'Riordan in Chauvel's 1949 film Sons of Matthew, becoming friends with John Ewart, whom he knew from his days working on the ABC Children's Session.

-In 1951 he had a small part in the film Captain Thunderbolt, played Oswald in a well-reviewed King Lear for John Alden and, famously, an athletic Hamlet in Robin Lovejoy's production at the Metropolitan Theatre.
-On the strength of that performance he won a place in Ngaio Marsh's company touring New Zealand.
-He then joined the flow of hopeful actors to Great Britain.
+In 1951, Unicomb had a small part in the film Captain Thunderbolt, played Oswald in a well-reviewed King Lear for John Alden and, famously, an athletic Hamlet in Robin Lovejoy's production at Sydney's Metropolitan Theatre.
+On the strength of his performance in Hamlet, Unicomb won a place in Ngaio Marsh's company, touring New Zealand.